MelihOzaslan01/Face-Target-Project/README.md

 `python main.py`

-2	.
-When the project is running, a live video stream or a recorded video will open.
+2. When the project is running, a live video stream or a recorded video will open.
 Frame the targeted person's face correctly and start the tracking process.
 Add any additional information that you need to consider when using or testing the project here.

-##Contributing
+## Contributing

 1. To contribute to this project, create a branch: